swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 The test will now always be skipped.

-It is also possible to add a comment to the trait to present in the output from the runner when it skips the test:
+It's also possible to add a comment to the trait to present in the output from the runner when it skips the test:

 ```swift